Stanley Henry Prater: Political representative

-From 1930 to 1947, Prater was president of the Anglo-Indian and Domiciled European Association, and their representative in the Bombay legislative assembly—services for which he was awarded the OBE in 1943.
-In 1946 he became an elected member of the Indian Constituent Assembly, representing the Anglo-Indian community in the early deliberations about the Constitution of India.
-He was a member of the Managing Committee of St. George's Hospital, Bombay, a Member of the Senate University of Bombay and a Justice of the Peace.

-Prater later travelled to England to join his family who had emigrated to Great Britain.
+From 1930 to 1947, Prater was president of Anglo-Indian and Domiciled European Association, and their representative in the Bombay legislative assembly—services for which he was awarded the OBE in 1943.
+In 1948, after India's independence, he represented the Anglo-Indian community in the Indian Constituent Assembly in the early deliberations about the Constitution of India.
+However, soon thereafter, he and his family decided to emigrate to Great Britain.

-In England, he continued his links with the Natural History Museum, London and joined the Labour Party.
-He died in London in 1960 after a long and debilitating illness.
+S.H.
+Prater died in London in 1960 after a long and debilitating illness.